-Bird is the word this time of year, and by bird we mean turkey.
+Bird is the word this time of year.
 Originally a staple of the Native American diet, turkey was introduced to pilgrim settlers by the Native American Wampanoag tribe.

-The first Thanksgiving was celebrated in 1621, becoming an official holiday in the United States on October 3, 1863 by a proclamation issued by President Abraham Lincoln.
-Thanks to the efforts of Sarah Josepha Hale, editor of Godey’s Lady’s Magazine who had lobbied for 17 years for the holiday.
-The proclamation declared the last Thursday in November as Thanksgiving Day.
+The first Thanksgiving was celebrated in 1621, and became an official holiday in the United States on October 3, 1863 by a proclamation issued by President Abraham Lincoln.

 Now that you’ve gotten a short history lesson, let’s get on to the 10 Ways to Cook a Turkey!
 Some are traditional and some are downright strange.